GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

     ValidationPayloads,
     ModelTreePayloads { }

-Please check out all the files in this folder:
+Please check out all the files in this folder to see what each payload per message type consists of.
 C:\_source\Greenshoes\quodsi_lucidchart_package\shared\src\types\messaging\payloads

 ModelPanel receives the REACT_APP_READY message and executes handleReactReady

 The primary result of quodsi_editor_extension and quodsim-react exchanging messages is changing how React components are rendered in the ModelPanel iframe.

-The focus of this chat is to fine tuning the code that handles changing the React view whenever a selection change occurs.

-Many messages between quodsi_editor_extension and quodsim-react occur within a static selection state.

 ModelPanel leverages SelectionManager which can be found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\src\managers\SelectionManager.ts